Critical Care Nursing

 Noise

 Noise is one of the environmental factors that bring about patient alterations in sleep patterns in the ICU while interfering patient’s healing process.
 Noise remains one of the top challenges in the design and management of critical care units.
-Nursing beds that are surrounded by a lot of noisy machines among other equipment intimidate patients, their families, and even the novice nurses within the critical care unit (Cai, et al, 2015).
+Nursing beds that are surrounded by a lot of noisy machines among other equipment intimidate patients, their families, and even novice nurses within the critical care unit (Cai, et al, 2015).
 Noise is listed among the major environmental hazards in any universal risk management plan, and it leads to discomfort and disruption of sleep among patients.
-Other consequences of a noisy critical-care-unit include; impaired healing of wounds and the activation of a patient’ sympathetic nervous system.
+Other consequences of a noisy critical care unit include; impaired healing of wounds and the activation of a patient’s sympathetic nervous system.
 Usually, according to Rashid (2010), moderate levels of noise lead to vasoconstriction.
-Sometimes, hyperarousal as a result of noises occurs for many days and weeks for those patients that have prolonged ICU stays (Harvey, 2011).
-Among the listed complaints on noise levels include banging noises, time to time alarms, water sounds including the chest-tube bubbling, and the sounds of doors opening and closing.
+Sometimes, hyperarousal as a result of noises occurs for many days and weeks for those patients who have prolonged ICU stays (Harvey, 2011).
+Among the listed complaints on noise levels include banging noises, time-to-time alarms, water sounds including the chest tube bubbling, and the sounds of doors opening and closing.

-The major sources of noise include equipment, telephone, television, hospital alarms, and ventilators staff conversations among others.
-Mostly, nurses are usually unaware of how loud their conversations could be, including the irritation they create within the minds of minds of their patients (Carling et al, 2010).
+The major sources of noise include equipment, telephone, television, hospital alarms, and ventilator staff conversations among others.
+Mostly, nurses are usually unaware of how loud their conversations can be, including the irritation they create in the minds of their patients (Carling et al, 2010).
 Decibels are the SI units that measure noise levels.
 Any increase of noise to 10 decibels makes any noise to be twice as loud.
 Normally, sleep happens best below noise levels of 35 decibels.
-According to the Environmental Protection Agency (EPA), there is need, to maintain noise levels below 45 decibels at day and also below 35 decibels during the night (Reach, 2013).
+According to the Environmental Protection Agency (EPA), there is a need, to maintain noise levels below 45 decibels at the day and also below 35 decibels during the night (Reach, 2013).
 A lot of studies that have focused on ICU treatment indicate that there have been noises that even elevate to 80 decibels.
-Novel technologies also contribute to noise despite the fact that manufacturers are ensuring that they make them to produce lower noises.
+Novel technologies also contribute to noise despite the fact that manufacturers are ensuring that they make them produce lower noise.

 Lights and Color

-Light remains a powerful environmental synchronizer which entrains sleep through promoting normal circadian sleep and wakefulness cycle.
+The light remains a powerful environmental synchronizer that entrains sleep by promoting normal circadian sleep and wakefulness cycle.
 A strongly lit environment in the ICU and the Emergency Department affects the sleep patterns of patients and thus interferes with their healing process, leading to longer stays in the hospital (Lee, 2016).
-Where patients are treated to a view of natural scenery and lighting, studies indicate that lesser pain medication is used and patient hospital stays are usually shorter.
+Where patients are treated to a view of natural scenery and lighting, studies indicate that less pain medication is used and patient hospital stays are usually shorter.
 Other studies indicate that patients suffer impaired cognition in health units that are windowless.
-Therefore, critically ill patients find it difficult trying to figure out the people around and the procedures in progress.
+Therefore, critically ill patients find it difficult to figure out the people around them and the procedures in progress.

-In most hospitals artificial light by fluorescent tubes creates a very harsh type of light which brings about visual fatigue and repeated headaches among patients unless they are shielded.
-The resulting visual fatigue and headache interferes with sleep among patients as they feel pain and look options to for relieve.
-Glare also occurs whenever light reflects off the environmental surfaces within the hospital such as glass, mirrors among other polished finishes (Lai and Bearer, 2008).
+In most hospitals, artificial light by fluorescent tubes creates a very harsh type of light which brings about visual fatigue and repeated headaches among patients unless they are shielded.
+The resulting visual fatigue and headache interfere with sleep among patients as they feel pain and look for options for relief.
+Glare also occurs whenever light reflects off the environmental surfaces within the hospital such as glass, and mirrors among other polished finishes (Lai and Bearer, 2008).
 Glares are usually troublesome to elderly patients in critical units.
 Sometimes bright lights are left on for long hours in the ICUs despite the fact that there is no direct patient care going on at the time.
 Patients get frustrated especially when they have no control over the artificial lighting.
-On the other hand, time to time interruptions in the normal light–dark patterns disrupt patient usual physiological processes.
+On the other hand, time-to-time interruptions in the normal light-dark patterns disrupt the patient's usual physiological processes.
 Further, the colors within the ICU may psychologically affect some patients (Lee, 2016).
-Art works on the walls of critical care units depict a lot of different cultures, including peaceful nature.
+Artworks on the walls of critical care units depict a lot of different cultures, including peaceful nature.
 However, unmuted bright colors that also reflect off light to patients interfere with elderly patient vision and sleep patterns.
 Therefore, hospital personnel need to understand the need for healing and patient preferences in regard to the ICU experience.

 Clinical Interactions Effects